-"So you are my minder today, eh?"
-Harry knew that someone under an invisibility cloak always followed him, a constant irritation.
+"So you're my minder today, eh?"
+Harry muttered, aware that someone under an invisibility cloak always followed him, a constant irritation.

 "Well, I'm not going to sit in that house all day.
 I'm thinking of leaving anyway.
 Not much reason for me to stick around here.
 My birthday is just a couple of weeks away."
 Harry spoke as quietly as he could with minimal lip movement so as not to attract attention.
 Harry felt Tonks move closer to him.

-"That's OK by me, Harry, but make sure you let someone know when and where you're going," Tonks replied.
+"That's OK by me, Harry, but make sure you let someone know when and where you're going," Tonks replied softly.
 "That was a close call with that whale you call a cousin.
 I was just about to stupefy him when he walked away.
-Glad he did, otherwise I would have had to stupefy all five of them, modify their memories, the whole deal.
-Would have been a real pain in the you know what.
+Glad he did, otherwise I would have had to stupefy all five of them, modify their memories, the works.
+Would have been a real pain in the you-know-what.
 What did you say to make him leave like that?"

 "We'll see about that; not my decision to make."

-"Whose decision is it then?" asked Harry.
-Since Dumbledore's death, he wondered who would take over as head of the Order of the Phoenix.
+"Whose decision is it then?" asked Harry, again looking left and right.
+Since Professor Dumbledore's death, he wondered who would take over as head of the Order of the Phoenix.

-"Yeah, I know."
-Harry looked around the park again to make sure that nobody watched him talk to thin air.
+"Yeah, I know," Harry murmured, checking the park again to make sure that nobody watched him talk to thin air.
 The park seemed quite peaceful with a warm breeze softly moving the leaves of the trees.
 He continued whispering, "Thanks for talking to me, Tonks.
-Its nice to know a little bit about what's going on.
+It's nice to know a little bit about what's going on.
 What's the word on Hogwarts?
 Is it going to reopen?"

-"Not decided yet, but it looks like it will.
-Most of Dumbledore's wards are still in place, and he left instructions about some of them, so the castle is still about the safest there is.
+"Not decided yet, but it looks pretty iffy," the auror explained in a whisper, "For some reason, most of Dumbledore's wards are still in place, so the castle is still safe, but nobody knows for how long.
 McGonagall will be the headmistress, at least for one year.
 After that, who knows?"